 Committee roles

-We have 3 core roles in a society committee; President, Secretary and Treasurer.
+We have three core roles in every society committee: President, Secretary and Treasurer.
 Our high-risk societies also have a compulsory Health and Safety Officer.

-As our societies are student-led, there are some who choose to add additional roles to their committee to help carry out specialist responsibilities and support their society to facilitate different events and activities.
-Examples of these additional roles include; Social Media Officers, Social Secretaries; and Vice Presidents.
+As our societies are student-led, there are some that choose to add additional roles to their committee to help carry out specific responsibilities and facilitate different events and activities.
+Examples of these additional roles include: Equality and Diversity Officer, Social Media Officer, Social Secretary and Vice President.

 What is a committee member?

-A committee member is, at its root, a volunteer.
-They are someone who is passionate about the society and wishes to volunteer their time to support the logistical running of the society.
+A committee member is a volunteer who is passionate about their society and wishes to volunteer their time to support the logistical running of the society.

-A committee member is someone who dedicates their time to ensure their society follows proper processes for activity so the members can participate safely.
+A committee member also ensures that their society follows proper processes for activity so members can participate safely.

 A committee member is not: